arrow_back_ios

 Simple load cell programming and calibration

 Filling by weight is a process with high-precision results: the content stated on the packaging can be accurately filled down to the gram.
 Furthermore, load cells are very easy to calibrate with calibration weights – like a kitchen scale.
 This guarantees that the bottle does actually contain the 1,000 grams shown.
 As well as producers, machine construction firms also benefit from the advantages of digital weighing technology, because programming the filling algorithm in the machine control system is a real challenge.
 Obtaining the correct ratio of flow rate to filling process is extremely complex, and requires knowledge of filters, control technology, settling times and response times.
-A digital load cell from HBM considerably facilitates this setting process, because it comes with an integrated filling algorithm that reflects decades of experience in filling by weight.
+A digital load cell from HBK considerably facilitates this setting process, because it comes with an integrated filling algorithm that reflects decades of experience in filling by weight.

 The algorithm can be adapted with ease using free PanelX configuration software.
 The load cells can run entirely as stand-alone units, communicate with the machine control system via I/Os or fieldbuses, or continuously supply the control system with filtered measured values, if the company wishes to use its own filling algorithms.
 Filling by weight is especially suitable for the food industry, as the sensor does not come into contact with the product.
-All HBM load cells have the maximum possible degree of protection IP68/69K, and can therefore withstand continuous submersion and pressure washing.
-Some load cells, such as the PW27, are certified to EHEDG, for particularly stringent hygiene requirements.
+All HBK load cells have the maximum possible degree of protection IP68/69K, and can therefore withstand continuous submersion and pressure washing.
+Some load cells, such as the PW27, are certified to EHEDG, for particularly stringent hygiene requirements.Bacteria from protein or sugar, for instance, are unable to breed on the electropolished, completely rounded contact surfaces of these load cells.

 They are therefore also suitable for the latest packaging trend: aseptic cold filling without pasteurization and without the addition of preservatives.